DarKnight-HK/fileManagementUtil/README.md

 - [Msys2](https://www.msys2.org/)
 - [Visual Studio Code](https://code.visualstudio.com/download)

+## Step 1 :
+1. In the Windows search bar, type **Settings** to open your Windows Settings.
+2. Search for **Edit environment variables for your account**.
+3. In your **User variables**, select the `Path` variable and then select **Edit**.
+4. Select **New** and add the MinGW-w64 destination folder you recorded during the installation process to the list.
+If you used the default settings above, then this will be the path: `C:\msys64\ucrt64\bin`.
+5. Select **OK** to save the updated PATH.
+You will need to reopen any console windows for the new PATH location to be available.

-## Step 1: Run this command in Msys2 ucrt64 shell
+## Step 2: Run this command in Msys2 ucrt64 shell
 ```bash
   pacman -S --needed base-devel mingw-w64-ucrt-x86_64-toolchain mingw-w64-ucrt-x86_64-7zip
 ```